Geetha-Mahadevappa/Recommendation-system/README.md

 - **Automated data pipeline** – Download, extract, and preprocess the MovieLens data with a single command.
 - **Hybrid recommender** – Train a LightFM model that blends collaborative filtering with content-based genre features.
 - **Command-line interface (CLI)** – Reproducible commands for preparing data, training, evaluating, and generating personalized recommendations.
+- **Dataset insights** – Quickly inspect dataset health with built-in descriptive statistics.
 - **Extensible architecture** – Modular Python package, ready for experimentation with different datasets or models.

 ---